dstlmrk/catcher/docs/index.rst

 Server
 ^^^^^^

-These headers aren't in examples because are sended in every time from server with the same value except ``content-length``.
+These headers are not in examples because they are sent in every time from the server with the same value except ``content-length``.

 - ``access-control-allow-headers: Content-Type,Authorization,X-Name``
 - ``access-control-allow-methods: PUT,POST,DELETE,GET``